olatundeh/bamp-api-exercise/README.md

 1. Provide an ability to display any nested data / repeating data which may be returned from the API
 1. Provide forms that permit the update of some data, but also prevent the update of other data
+1. Provide an ability to add a new record, and delete a record
+1. Ideally the UI should display nested data
 1. The resulting program must be executable and be able to interact with any browser
 1. **BONUS: Only if you have time** implement a client-side caching strategy